infinity0/msg-notes/causal-01-ordering.rst

 properties above, and therefore sacrificing it is the best option.
-It's questionable that it gains us anything - false-but-apparent parents are not semantic, so it's not important if they are different across users; and ideally we would have a side interface to indicate the real causal order *anyway*, to guard against context-rebinding.
-Existing systems generally do not guarantee this either, so it's not as if users demand such a thing.
+It's questionable that it gains us anything - false-but-apparent parents are not semantic, so it's not important if they are different across users; and ideally we would have a secondary interface to indicate the real causal order *anyway*, to guard against context-rebinding.

 A linear conversion follows quite naturally from topics already discussed: the order in which we deliver messages (for any given user) is a total order, being